 Frozen Skútafoss Waterfall

-Only the blue pool and centre of the waterfall wasn’t frozen.
-In very cold temperatures is can be possible to cross the frozen river.
+Only the blue pool and centre of the waterfall weren’t frozen.
+In very cold temperatures, it is possible to cross the frozen river.
 Most of the river after Skútafoss waterfall is only a few inches deep.

 Hotels near Skútafoss Waterfall

-These hotels and guesthouses are about 20 minutes drive from Skútafoss waterfall.
+These hotels and guesthouses are about a 20-minute drive from Skútafoss waterfall.

 One of the main challenges at Skútafoss is including the mountains in your composition.
 When you are close to the waterfall, the mountains disappear behind the ledge and cave.
 It is possible to include the mountains from further back, but then the waterfall doesn’t have so much impact.